lng205/voice_bittle/README.md

 2. [x] Using LLM to understand natural language commands
 3. [x] Voice recognition

+4. [ ] TODO: handle the multithreading conflict.
+There are four tasks running in parallel: audio recoding, streaming voice recognition, LLM and serial communication.
+The current implementation is not stable.

 ## How to use

 1. Run `pip install -r requirements.txt`